Explore the Conwy Valley, Snowdonia and Llandudno in North Wales

 - ideal for mountains and coast

 Located above the Conwy Valley, between Betws-y-Coed and Llandudno, this self catering accommodation is ideally located for exploring Snowdonia, Llandudno, and the rest of North Wales.
-There are 4 holiday cottages - Coedfa, Ty Canol, Ty r Efail and Ochr y Garth.
+There are 5 holiday cottages - Coedfa, Ty Canol, Ty r Efail, Ochr y Garth and Beudy Bach.

 Attractions Around Pont y Garth Holiday Cottages